 Answer: Yes, Lenders are to perform a retroactive escrow analysis at the time of the Loan Modification to ensure that the capitalized delinquent payments reflect the actual escrow requirements required for those months capitalized.
 See ML 2008-21.

 Answer: Based upon this scenario, the lender should conduct a financial review of the household income and expenses to determine if surplus income is sufficient to meet the new modified mortgage payment, but insufficient to pay back the arrearage.
 Once this process has been completed the lender should then consult with their legal counsel to determine if the asset is eligible for a Loan Modification since the spouse is not on the original mortgage.
-See ML 2000-05.
+See ML 2000-05 and ML 2013-32.